facebookresearch/FiD/README.md

 Distilling Knowledge from Reader to Retriever for Question Answering

-### Distilling Knowledge from Reader to Retriever for Question Answering

 [2] G. Izacard, E. Grave [*Distilling Knowledge from Reader to Retriever for Question Answering*](https://arxiv.org/abs/2012.04584)

 ```